python/exceptiongroups/except_star.md

 ```

 This holds for `ExceptionGroup`s as well, but the situation is now more complex
-because there can exceptions raised and reraised from multiple `except*`
+because there can be exceptions raised and reraised from multiple `except*`
 clauses, as well as unhandled exceptions that need to propagate.
 The interpreter needs to combine all those exceptions into a result, and
 raise that.